 Accreditation is a distinguished mark of excellence that affords external recognition of an organization's commitment to quality and improvement.
 Accreditation has two fundamental purposes; to assure quality and to assure improvement.
 A further benefit to the accredited program is broader recognition in the academic community and the professional field.
 Employers can be assured that graduates of accredited programs are fully qualified for entry level positions.

-The Recreation and Therapeutic Recreation programs in the Department of Recreation Administration are accredited by COAPRT.
+The Recreation and Therapeutic Recreation programs are accredited by COAPRT.

 The Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) accredits baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation, and leisure studies, within the United States and its territories, Canada, and Mexico.
 COAPRT is the only accreditation of recreation, park resources and leisure services curricula recognized by the Council for Higher Education Accreditation.